 Who We Help:

-- Victims of Sex Trafficking or Labor Trafficking
+- Victims and Survivors of Sex Trafficking or Labor Trafficking

-- Children and Adults – without regard to gender or gender identity
+- Children and Adults – inclusive of all sexes and gender identities

-- Community Groups, Professionals, Faith Communities, Colleges and Universities
+- Community Groups, Local Businesses, Professionals, Faith Communities, Colleges and Universities

 - ANYONE in our area who would like to learn more about human trafficking